-Once LinkAssistant performs the crawling, it will give you a list of over 1000 prospects that you can contact in order to start discussing link building with them.
+Once LinkAssistant performs the crawling, it will give you a list of over 1000 prospects that you can contact to start discussing link building with them.

 Prospecting without an automation tool

-If you decide to proceed without paying for a tool then you can use Google Search Advanced Modifiers in order to perform relevant search terms that will help you to identify your potential prospects.
-You can just copy an paste some modifiers into google search and try to identify websites that could worth your time to contact them.
+If you decide to proceed without paying for a tool, then you can use Google Search Advanced Modifiers to perform relevant search terms that will help you to identify your potential prospects.
+You can copy and paste some modifiers into google search and try to identify websites that could worth your time to contact them.